-Coordination involves control rooms and responders at all levels, be they on scene or at a Tactical or Strategic Coordination Group, discussing the available resources and activities of each responder organisation, agreeing priorities and making joint decisions through out the incidents.
-Control rooms should engage in multiagency communications at the earliest opportunity in order to carry out the initial actions required to manage the incident.
+Co-ordination involves control rooms and responders of all levels, be they on scene or at a Tactical or Strategic Co-ordinating Group, discussing the available resources and activities of each responder organisation, agreeing priorities and making joint decisions throughout the incident.
+Co-ordination underpins joint working by Control rooms should engage in multiagency communications at the earliest opportunity in order to carry out the initial actions required to manage the incident.